Alexandra Palace: 21st century

-A masterplan for the future of the site was drawn up in 2012, comprising six 'big ideas' to restore and redevelop the palace.
-The first of these to be implemented aims to transform the derelict eastern end of the palace, making accessible the Victorian theatre and historic BBC Studios.
-In 2013 the Heritage Lottery Fund awarded a Round 1 pass to develop the proposals, creating a new entrance in the restored East Court, re-establishing the theatre as a flexible performance space and re-opening the BBC Studios as a visitor attraction.
-There was controversy regarding plans to demolish the brick infills in the colonnade on the south-east face of the building, which the BBC constructed after 1936 to form their television studios within.
-Following a public consultation and advice from English Heritage, Planning and Listed Building Consent was given for the proposals and in March 2015 HLF awarded Round 2 major grant funding securing a positive future for the historic areas.
+A masterplan for the future of the site was drawn up in 2012, comprising six "big ideas" to restore and redevelop the Palace.
+The first of these to be implemented aimed to transform the derelict eastern end of the Palace, making the Victorian theatre and the historic BBC Studios accessible.
+In 2013 the Heritage Lottery Fund awarded a Round 1 pass to develop the proposals, creating a new entrance in the restored East Court, re-establishing the theatre as a flexible performance space and reopening the BBC Studios as a visitor attraction.
+There was controversy regarding plans to demolish the brick infills in the colonnade on the southeastern face of the building, which the BBC constructed after 1936 to form their television studios within.
+Following a public consultation and advice from English Heritage, Planning and Listed Building Consent was given for the proposals, and in March 2015 HLF awarded Round 2 major grant funding.

+In 2018 Feilden Clegg Bradley Studios made a £27 million refurbishment of the long-abandoned Alexandra Palace theatre and east wing.

 In 2018 it was announced that the Theatre would open for a BBC Proms performance on 1 September before officially reopening to the public on 1 December 2018 following the completion of the East Wing Restoration Project by the contractor Willmott Dixon.
 The opening programme included performances from Dylan Moran, Horrible Histories, Gilbert & George, Gareth Malone and an evening of jazz presented by Ronnie Scott's.

+During the coronavirus pandemic Alexandra Palace was used by Edible London as a food distribution hub for local residents.

 Notable events

+Recurring

-Alexandra Palace has hosted a number of significant events over the course of its history.
-Recurring events held there include the Great British Beer Festival (1977–1980), the Brit Awards (1993–1995), the PDC World Darts Championship (2008–present) and the Masters snooker tournament (2012–2020 and 2022).
+Alexandra Palace has hosted a number of significant events.
+Recurring events held there include the Great British Beer Festival (1977–1980), the Brit Awards (1993–1995), the PDC World Darts Championship (2008–present) and the Masters snooker tournament (2012–2020 and 2022–2025).

-In November every year, a large fireworks display is scheduled there as part of London's Bonfire Night celebrations.
+In November every year a large fireworks display is scheduled there as part of London's Bonfire Night celebrations.

 1960s

 The Observers Wildlife Exhibition held here in 1963 was an important early event in highlighting awareness of worldwide endangered species, and it gained a large attendance (46,000).

+The News of the World Darts Championship final stage was held at Alexandra Palace from 1963 to 1977.

-In April 1967, a benefit event took place there.
+In April 1967 a benefit event took place at the Palace.
 The 14 Hour Technicolor Dream, organised by the International Times, demonstrated the importance of the quickly developing Underground scene.
 Although venues such as the UFO Club were hosting counter-cultural bands, this was certainly the largest indoor event at the time.
 Performers included headlining act Pink Floyd as well as the Pretty Things, Savoy Brown, the Crazy World of Arthur Brown, Soft Machine, The Purple Gang, The Move and Sam Gopal's Dream (featuring Sam Gopal, Mick Hutchinson and Pete Sears).
 John Lennon attended, and Yoko Ono (who was soon to become Lennon's new romantic partner) presented her performance work "Cut Piece".